ts756632/8_Week_SQL_Challenge/README.md

 ## Introduction

-Clique Bait is not like your regular online seafood store - the founder and CEO Danny, was also a part of a digital data analytics team and wanted to expand his knowledge into the seafood industry!
+Clique Bait is not like regular online seafood store - the founder and CEO Danny, was also a part of a digital data analytics team and wanted to expand his knowledge into the seafood industry!

-In this case study - you are required to support Danny’s vision and analyse his dataset and come up with creative solutions to calculate funnel fallout rates for the Clique Bait online store.
+In this case study - we are required to support Danny’s vision and analyse his dataset and come up with creative solutions to calculate funnel fallout rates for the Clique Bait online store.

 ## Digital Analysis

-Using the available datasets - answer the following questions using a single query for each one:
+Let's answer the following questions:

 1. How many users are there?
 2. How many cookies does each user have on average?